Improving ARTISAN fishing and conserving biodiversity

 fishing and conserving marine biodiversity along the coastal mainland, was a

-Committee on Fisheries (COFi) of the UN Food and Agricultural Organization (FAO) and Member States, which (with Honduras among them),
+topic that was brought up in discussion between the Committee on Fisheries (COFi) of the UN Food and Agricultural Organization (FAO) and Member States, which (with Honduras among them),

 should meet this year to discuss and approve.
 “FAO Voluntary Guidelines to